 Organization and Account

-An Account in MoneyHash represents a distinct entity within your financial ecosystem.
-It could be a business unit, a subsidiary, or any entity that requires separate financial management.
-Each Account is an isolated entity with its own set of connected providers, Payment Defaults, flows, and risk rules.
+In MoneyHash, an Account is a distinct financial entity within your overall ecosystem.
+It can represent a specific business unit, a subsidiary, or any division requiring its own separate financial structure.
+Each Account maintains its own set of connections, payment defaults, flows, and risk rules—essentially operating as an isolated environment under your organization.

 You can utilize different accounts for various purposes tailored to your company's needs.
 For instance, you can employ them to differentiate between: